4d/4d-for-ios/docs/Create-ContactApp.md

 Now the fun part!
 It's time to build your app and test it on the Simulator to see the final result!

 * Click the **Build** tab.
-* Select a device to use as a Simulator by clicking on the device button.
+* Select an iOS or Android device to use as a Simulator by clicking on the device button.
 * Click  **Build and Run**.
 * Wait a few seconds and …. voila!
-Your iOS app is alive!
+Your iOS or your Android app is alive!

 ![Build and Run](assets/en/contact-app/Build-the-app-simulator.png)